Lionsbridge FC: Supporters

-The club’s official supporters group, known as The Defenders of the Bridge, occupies the supporters section dubbed, 'The Lions Den.'
-In addition to their vocal support through singing and chanting, the Defenders are known for waving flags and setting off smoke during matches.
+The club’s official supporters group, known as The Defenders of the Bridge, occupies the supporters section, 'The Lions Den.'
+In addition to their singing and chanting, the Defenders are known for waving flags and setting off smoke during matches.
 They also frequently travel to away games and are actively involved in community service.

 Lionsbridge FC has consistently led its conference in attendance for each of its six seasons.
 Among over 100 USL League Two clubs, Lionsbridge ranked 4th nationally in attendance in 2018, 3rd in 2019, 3rd in 2021, and 2nd in 2022.